 • Validate schema markup, sitemap, robots.txt, and canonical URLs

-• Use Google Search Console to track and troubleshoot performance
+• Use webmaster tools to track and troubleshoot performance

 • Prepare your content for AEO by structuring pages for clarity and answers

-Need help with technical SEO or monthly site audits?
-Our marketing team can diagnose, repair, and future-proof your site, so you can focus on growing your brand.
-Contact us today for a free consultation.
+Need help with technical SEO or want to start with an SEO audit?
+Our Columbus marketing agency can diagnose, repair, and future-proof your site, so you can focus on growing your brand.
+Contact us today for a free consultation!

 Share this post: